Many women that have decided to have a breast augmentation procedure wonder how their breasts will look after surgery.

-During a consultation the physician will take measurements, the patient’s weight, and will begin to recommend implants to suit the patient’s current proportions.
-There may also be an opportunity to feel different type of implants and to try on samples.
+During a consultation, the physician will take measurements, the patient’s weight, and will begin to recommend implants to suit the patient’s current proportions.
+There may also be an opportunity to feel a different type of implants and to try on samples.

 What is a Breast Implant Profile?
 Which Profile Do I Choose?

 The profile of the breast implant refers to how far the implant will project from the chest wall.